 In 2011, the Company concentrated on strengthening its corporate development internally, and no decisions on external opportunities were taken.
-With regards to future business development, MorphoSys is closely monitoring the biotechnology industry in order to secure sustainable growth through potential technology acquisitions and in-licensing activities.
+With regards to future business development, the MorphoSys AG is closely monitoring the biotechnology industry in order to secure sustainable growth through potential technology acquisitions and in-licensing activities.